Covid-19: Saudi Arabia suspends flights, entry of travellers from 7 countries

 ALSO READ:

-Some countries in Europe and Asia have suspended travel from southern African nations amid concerns related to new Covid-19 variant.
+European Union states and some countries in Asia have suspended travel from southern African nations amid concerns related to the new Covid-19 variant.

 100 per cent X-ray check is now mandatory for luggage at Delhi airport for international passengers